 Information, including images, about the native orchids of Europe.
 Jean-Marc Moingeon.
 Goux les Usiers, France.

 Images of the native orchids found in the Lorraine region of France.
 Information includes flowering times, descriptions, and habitats.
 Anacamptis, Cephalanthera, Dactylorhiza, Epipactis, Gymnadenia, Listera, Ophrys, Orchis, and ...

-Comprehensive site detailing the orchid species, and natural hybrids, occurring in France.
-Images, lists, maps, insect visitors, descriptions, and more.
+Web site detailing the orchid species and natural hybrids occurring in France.
 Philippe Durbin.
 Villeurbanne, Auvergne-Rhône-Alpes, France.